pmichaeljones/TryPaperAPI/README.md

+# How Does This Gem Work
+# Find File
+# Convert into Base64
+# POST file to TryPaper API
+# Deal with Response & Raise Errors

+---

 # TryPaper

 A gem for the TryPaper API.
 Use this gem when you need to print and mail letters and postcards via USPS.